-If you are about to get married, you may be wondering whether a prenuptial agreement is worth bringing up to your soon-to-be spouse.
+If you are about to get married, you may wonder whether a prenuptial agreement is worth bringing to your soon-to-be spouse.
 Especially since prenups can be misconstrued as unromantic or even a "red flag."
 But they shouldn't be!
-Prenups are a great way to make sure everyone is on the same page before making a lifelong commitment.

 Still not sure about whether to get a prenup?
 Let's go over what you need to know to help you make this decision, from what is a prenup to chastity clauses and more.

-Definition of Prenup: What's a Prenup?
+Definition of Prenup: What is a Prenuptial Agreement?

 Qualifications for a Marriage Contract in Ontario

-Under section 52 of the Family Law Act, two people who are already married or who intend to marry may enter into an agreement in which they agree on their respective rights and obligations under the marriage or separation, annulment or death.
+Under section 52 of the Family Law Act, two people who are already married or who intend to marry may enter into an agreement in which they agree on their respective rights and obligations under the marriage or separation, annulment, or death.

 Marriage contracts may deal with many different marital issues, including: